 Changes to fees

 If you and a service provider have an agreement on the accommodation price then this amount will remain in place unless you choose to change rooms or facilities.

 The fee structures mentioned above only apply to people entering aged care since 1 July 2014.

 If you entered aged care before this date then your original bond arrangements apply, unless you leave care for more than 28 days or move to a different facility.

 If you’re looking for a temporary stay in a nursing home then you’ll only need to pay a fee for the days you’ll be staying, just like a hotel.

 This fee is the same as the basic daily fee paid by permanent residents.

 For respite in an Extra Services home you may be asked to pay an extra fee to cover the cost of the higher standard of services.

 Click the play button below to listen to this great podcast explaining nursing home costs.

-You can call Centrelink on 13 23 00, read more at My Aged Care, or contact a financial advisor for more information.
+You can call Centrelink on 13 23 00 for more information, read more at My Aged Care, or contact a financial advisor for specific advice.